-The production of plays or movies is an expensive process involving planning, rehearsal time, actors and technical equipment for lighting, sound and special effects.
-It is also a creative act which requires experimentation, visualisation of ideas and their communication between everyone involved, e.g., playwrights, directors, actors, cameramen, orchestra, managers, costume and set designers.
+The production of movies is an expensive process involving planning, rehearsal time, actors and technical equipment for lighting, sound and special effects.
+It is also a creative act which requires experimentation, visualisation of ideas and their communication between everyone involved, e.g., playwrights, directors, actors, cameramen, orchestra, managers and costume and set designers.
 We are developing a software system, SceneMaker, which will assist in this production process.
-SceneMaker will provide a facility to test and pre-visualise scenes before putting them into action.
+SceneMaker will provide a facility to pre-visualise scenes before putting them into action.
 Users input a natural language (NL) text scene and automatically receive multimodal 3D visualisations.
 The objective is to give directors or animators a reasonable idea of what a scene will look like.
 The user can refine the automatically created output through a script and 3D editing interface, accessible over the internet and on mobile devices.
-Thus SceneMaker will be a collaborative tool for script writers, animators, directors and actors, sharing scenes online.
 Such technology could be applied in the training of those involved in scene production without having to utilise expensive actors and studios.
-Alternatively, it could be used for rapid visualisation of ideas and concepts in advertising agencies.
+Additionally, SceneMaker could be used for rapid visualisation of ideas and concepts in advertising agencies.
 SceneMaker will extend an existing software prototype, CONFUCIUS [1], which provides automated conversion of single natural language sentences to multimodal 3D animation of characters' actions and camera placement.
-Scene-Maker will focus on the precise representation of emotional expression in all modalities available for scene production and especially on most human-like modelling of body language and genre-sensitive art direction.
-To achieve this, SceneMaker will include new tools for text layout analysis of screenplays or play scripts, commonsense and affective knowledge bases for context understanding, affective reasoning and automatic genre specification.
-This research focuses on three research questions: How can emotional information be computationally recognised in screenplays and structured for visualisation purposes?
+SceneMaker will focus on the precise representation of emotional expression in all modalities available for scene production and genre-sensitive art direction.
+To achieve this, SceneMaker will include new tools for text layout analysis of screenplays, commonsense and affective knowledge bases for context understanding, affective reasoning and automatic genre specification.
+This research focuses on three research questions: How can emotional information be computationally recognised in screenplays and structured for visualisation?
 How can emotional states be synchronised in presenting all relevant modalities?
 Can compelling, life-like and believable animations be achieved?